wp-plugins/simple-share-buttons-adder/readme.txt

 8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder

 == Changelog ==

+= 6.0.1 =
+* Tweak: Add more specific classes for better targeting
+* Fix: Improve XSS fix from 6.0.0

 = 6.0.0 =
 * Feature: New admin panel styling